Deposit account: How banking works

 Typically, a bank will not hold the entire sum in reserve, but will lend most of the money to other clients, in a process known as fractional-reserve banking.
 This allows providers to earn interest on the asset and hence to pay interest on deposits.

 By transferring the ownership of deposits from one party to another, banks can avoid using physical cash as a method of payment.
 Commercial bank deposits account for most of the money supply in use today.
 For example, if a bank in the United States makes a loan to a customer by depositing the loan proceeds in that customer's checking account, the bank typically records this event by debiting an asset account on the bank's books (called loans receivable or some similar name) and credits the deposit liability or checking account of the customer on the bank's books.
 From an economic standpoint, the bank has essentially created economic money (although not legal tender).
 The customer's checking account balance has no banknotes in it, as a demand deposit account is simply a liability owed by the bank to its customer.
 In this way, commercial banks are allowed to increase the money supply (without printing currency).

 Regulations

-Banking operates under an intricate system of customs and conventions developed over many centuries.
+Banking operates under a system of customs and conventions developed over many centuries.
 It is also normally subject to statutory regulations, such as reserve requirements developed to reduce the risk of failure of the bank.
 It may also have the purpose of reducing the extent of depositor losses in the event of bank failure.

 To reduce the risk to depositors of a bank failure, some bank deposits may also be secured by a deposit insurance scheme, or be protected by a government guarantee scheme.